Helena, Alabama: Economy

 The local economy is broadly diversified among professional, service, and manufacturing jobs.
 Many of the residents of Helena commute to work in other communities within the greater Birmingham area.
 No employer is dominant in the city, and recent economic growth has mainly come in the service industries to support the increased population.
 Well-known local industries include the Vulcan Materials Company construction aggregate quarry and the Plantation Pipeline depot and tank farm.
 A developed industrial park includes a wide variety of manufacturers.

 Arts and culture

 Helena holds numerous arts and crafts fairs, and musical performances throughout the year in public spaces.

-Helena's residents also have easy access to cultural attractions in the greater Birmingham area, such as the Birmingham Zoo, Birmingham Museum of Art, McWane Center, and Vulcan statue and park.
+Helena Old Town Live Summer Concert Series bring thousands into Amphitheater Park to hear great music.Helena's residents also have easy access to cultural attractions in the greater Birmingham area, such as the Birmingham Zoo, Birmingham Museum of Art, McWane Center, and Vulcan statue and park.

 During 2005, Helena gained nationwide notice as the hometown of singer Bo Bice, who was a finalist on the popular Fox program American Idol.
 Magnolia Springs Manor was the host of Sacha Baron Cohen’s character Borat in his famous 2006 hit film.